 Stay up-to date with West Bengal Madhyamik News

-WB Madhyamik Routine 2022 is released in online mode only.
-The West Bengal Madhyamik exams 2022 is conducted for English, Life Science, History, Physical Science (a combination of physics and chemistry), Mathematics, Geography, and the first and second languages subjects.
+- WB Madhyamik Routine 2024 is released in online mode on the official website.
+The West Bengal Madhyamik exams 2024 will be conducted for English, Life Science, History, Physical Science (a combination of physics and chemistry), Mathematics, Geography, and the first and second languages subjects.

-WBBSE 10th admit card 2022 is distributed through respective camp offices organized by the West Bengal Board on February 23, 2022, from 11 a.m. to 5 p.m.
+- WBBSE 10th admit card 2024 will be distributed through respective camp offices organized by the West Bengal Board.
+The board released WB Madhyamik admit card in January 2024.
 The heads of the institution or his/her authorized representative shall collect WBBSE admit Cards from the respective Camp Offices.
-In case of an error in admit card, the same shall be brought into the notice of respective regional council offices of the board, in writing, within March 4, 2022.
+Students can collect the admit card from their schools.
+In case of an error in admit card, the same shall be brought into the notice of respective regional council offices of the board, in writing.

 |Full Exam Name||West Bengal Madhyamik examination|